witterquick/Terraform-IAC-on-AWS-Demo-Project/README.md

-# Provsioning an AWS EKS Cluster with Terraform
+# AWS EKS Cluster with Terraform

 ## Objective:
-### Leveraging Terraform as Infrastructure-As-Code building and scaling an AWS EKS Cluster
+### Leveraging Terraform as Infrastructure-as-Code to provision a hghly scalable AWS EKS Cluster.

 ## Terraform Concepts in Use